brunosilvadev/brunosilvadev/README.md

 I love learning new things.
-Have been a professional software developer for over 10 years.

 <!---